jswebschmiede/com_roombooking/README.md

-# Simpleboilerplate - Joomla Component
+# Room Booking - Component

 ## Description

-Simpleboilerplate is a base component for Joomla, serving as a starting point for developing custom components.
-It provides a pre-configured structure and integrates modern development tools for efficient Joomla extension development.
+Room Booking is a component for booking rooms.
+It is a simple component that allows you to book rooms.

+> [!WARNING]
+> This component has been created for learning purposes.
+> This component is still in development and not all features have been implemented.
+> This component is not yet ready for production use.
+Use it on your own risk.

 ## Features

--   Pre-configured Webpack setup for efficient asset management
--   Integration of Tailwind CSS for modern, responsive styling (optional)
--   Automated build processes for development and production
--   Progress display during the build process
--   Automatic creation of ZIP archives for easy installation
--   Automatic copying of files to your Joomla installation
--   No Category support (if needed: look at https://github.com/jswebschmiede/com_boilerplate)
+-   Booking rooms
+-   View bookings
+-   Manage bookings
+-   Recurring bookings
+-   Room availability
+-   Room booking calendar

 ## Prerequisites